lttr/lukastrumm/src/blog/2022/multi-branch-multi-language-website-story.md

 unexpectedly, and we were not able to pay the technical debt back as we developers would like to do.
 Sometimes we have to say 'It is good enough.'

-First challange was the know-how.
-I was quite new to a team/tech leader role, while other colleages were even new to software development.
+First challenge was the know-how.
+I was quite new to a team/tech leader role, while other colleagues were even new to software development.
 At the same time our customer didn't have a good understanding about the scope of the project.
 For example communication with other branches of the company took a long time.
-These challanges led to very poor estimations.
-The go-live deadline was postponed several month.
-That might be a common situation on bigger software projects, but this time it happened mostly due to missed expectations on multiple fronts and lack of information from the client.
+For a long time there was nobody who understands requirements well.
+These challenges led to very poor estimations.
+The go-live deadline was postponed several months.

 ### CMS

-One of the big ideas that we wanted to implement was to have a set of components, that would hold the same concepts for business people, for the CMS, as well as for developers.
-Good example would be a Steps component, which represents a series of steps one have to follow in other to achieve something.
+One of the big ideas that we wanted to implement was to have a set of components, that would hold the same concept for business people, for the CMS, as well as for developers.
+Good example would be a Steps component, which represents a series of steps one have to follow in order to achieve something.
 Every step has a number, a title and a description.
 A concept that can work for designers, developers and editors.
 Although we have strived to communicate it well and show it live in a styleguide to everyone, it was still difficult to achieve consistency.
 Storyblok, our CMS of choice, have a concept of a component.
 But it is all about discipline to avoid having 4 different Steps components in the CMS mapping to 3 different components in code.
-And then some one needs a 6-step component where so far every aspect of the design of this component was based on the fact that it can only have a maximum of 5 steps.
+And then someone needs a 6-step component where so far every aspect of the design of this component was based on the fact that it can only have a maximum of 5 steps.

 I would say that we could do two things to improve this situation.
 One is to